pascal-fb-martin/houseportal/README.md

 houseconfig_default ("--config=app");
 ```

-An application must call houseconfig_default() so that the default name of the configuration file matches the name of the application.
-It is recommended to always use the shortest form (see third example above), to keep the default file path consistent between applications, and defined only once.
-However an application may use an alternate scheme if needed.
+The logic applied when the `--use-local-fallback` option has been selected works as follow:

+- The application normally loads its configuration from a depot service.
+- If the application has not been able to load a (valid) configuration from a depot after 2 minutes, it loads the configuration from the local file instead.
+- The application keeps attempting to discover a configuration from a depot service.
+If a depot service appears later on, the configuration from the depot will be loaded.
+- The local configuration file serving as fallback is updated whenever the configuration changes.

+This `--use-local-fallback` option is a way to use the local configuration file as a backup method if HouseDepot has failed.

+When using the `--use-local-storage` or `--config` option, the application will check the content of the configuration file every 10 seconds.
+If the content does not match the current configuration, the file is reloaded.
+This makes it possible to change the application's configuration without restarting it.
+This is useful when the application has no user interface for changing its configuration.

 ```
+typedef void ConfigListener (void);
+const char *houseconfig_initialize (const char *name, ConfigListener *update,
-const char *houseconfig_load (int argc, const char **argv);
+                                    int argc, const char **argv);
 ```

-This function loads the existing configuration.
+This function initializes the configuration module.
 This is called on application startup.
 The argc and argv parameters should represent the command line arguments.
-See houseconfig_default() for a description of the command line options supported.
+See `houseconfig_default()` above for a description of the command line options supported.
+If the local storage mode was selected, this loads the existing configuration.

+The `name` parameter must represent the name of the application, and is used to build up the application's configuration name (by happending ".json").
+By convention, an application "houseabcd" must be named "abcd" here (the "house" prefix should be omitted).

+> [!NOTE]
+> There is no command line option to change the name of the configuration as used with the HouseDepot repository.
+If one wants to use multiple different configurations for different instances of the same application, use the `--group` option.

+The `update` function is a callback that is triggered when a new valid configuration was loaded.
+The purpose of this callback is to activate the new configuration within the application.

 ```
 int houseconfig_active (void);